Lower Platte River Kayak Tour

 2015 Kayak Tour

-LPRCA Kayak Tour was held on Tuesday, July 21st.
+The last LPRCA Kayak Tour was held on Tuesday, July 21, 2015.
 We had perfect weather for paddling the Platte River from Schramm Park State Recreation Area to the Highway 50 Boat Ramp near Louisville.
 The 5.6 mile paddle took just over 2.5 hours and included a stop on a sandbar halfway through for a few presentations by the LPRCA and Mike Reed from the Lower Platte River Weed Management Area.
 Our 37 participants learned a lot not only about kayaking, but about the Platte and some of the organizations that are a part of or partner with the LPRCA.
 Presentations at lunch included Lauren Dinan from the Nebraska Game and Parks Commission Non-game bird program, JoLeisa Cramer from the Nebraska Aquatic Invasive Species Program, Jacob Alishouse from the Nebraska Land Trust, Molly Nance from the Daugherty Water for Food Institute and Chris Madden from the University of Nebraska Omaha Upstream Weeds Program.
 Thanks to FYRA Engineering for providing lunch and to all who helped make this another great day out on the Platte River!